mackerel

 1. Certain smaller edible fish, principally (vern) and mackerel in family (taxfmt), often speckled,

-2. typically (taxfmt) in the British isles.
+2. Typically (taxfmt) in the British isles.

 3. (RQ:Shakespeare Henry 4-1) you may buy land now as cheap as stinking mackerel.